timoa/terraform-jenkins-slaves-on-demand/README.md

 ## TODO

 * Terraform backend with S3 + lock
-* Mount the EFS volume (EFS creation can take 2 min)
-* Create KMS key for encryption
+* Use default KMS key for encryption
 * Encrypt EFS at rest + configure encryption in transit
 * Encrypt root volume
+* Mount the EFS volume (EFS creation can take 2 min)
 * Configure Jenkins with the necessary plugins
 * Create the Jenkins master IAM role (EC2 full access)
 * Create the Jenkins slaves AMI